St. Joseph, Florida: Growth and prosperity

 St. Joseph was originally in Franklin County.
 Calhoun County was created out of Franklin, Jackson and Washington counties in 1838, (Note: Calhoun County was later expanded by additions of territory taken from Jackson and Washington counties.
-Gulf County, in which the site of St. Joseph is now located, was created from Calhuon County in 1925.) with St. Joseph serving as the county seat until the collapse of the city.
+Gulf County, in which the site of St. Joseph is now located, was created from Calhoun County in 1925.) with St. Joseph serving as the county seat until the collapse of the city.

 St. Joseph had a mixed reputation.
 It was regarded as a "healthy and pleasant town", and many residents of Tallahassee resorted there in the summer.
 A delegate to the constitutional convention in 1838 wrote: "It was a striving busy place, its citizens full of energy and hope, fine buildings and hotels adorned the town and more were building."
 The same writer extolled the beauty of the bay.
 On the other hand, the presence of a gambling house, a horse racing track, bars, and the many sailors expected in a busy port, resulted in St. Joseph being called the "wickedest City in the Southeast."

 In 1839 the St. Joseph Bay Light was built and placed in operation on St. Joseph Point, the northern end of the St. Joseph Peninsula, to mark the entrance to St. Joseph Bay.
 The light remained in service until 1847, when the lighthouse lantern and other equipment were moved to the new Cape San Blas lighthouse.
 The old St. Joseph Bay lighthouse washed away in 1851.